pnbruckner/ha-sun2/README.md

 - **`monitored_conditions`**: A list of sensor types to create.
 One or more of the following:

+### Point in Time Sensors
 type | description
 -|-
+`solar_midnight` | The time when the sun is at its lowest point closest to 00:00:00 of the specified date; i.e. it may be a time that is on the previous day.
+`astronomical_dawn` | The time in the morning when the sun is 18 degrees below the horizon.
+`nautical_dawn` | The time in the morning when the sun is 12 degrees below the horizon.
 `dawn` | The time in the morning when the sun is 6 degrees below the horizon.
-`daylight` | The amount of time between sunrise and sunset, in hours.
-`dusk` | The time in the evening when the sun is a 6 degrees below the horizon.
-`night` | The amount of time between astronomical dusk and astronomical dawn of the next day, in hours.
-`solar_noon` | The time when the sun is at its highest point.
 `sunrise` | The time in the morning when the sun is 0.833 degrees below the horizon.
 This is to account for refraction.
+`solar_noon` | The time when the sun is at its highest point.
 `sunset` | The time in the evening when the sun is 0.833 degrees below the horizon.
 This is to account for refraction.
+`dusk` | The time in the evening when the sun is a 6 degrees below the horizon.
+`nautical_dusk` | The time in the evening when the sun is a 12 degrees below the horizon.
+`astronomical_dusk` | The time in the evening when the sun is a 18 degrees below the horizon.

+### Length of Time Sensors (in hours)
+type | description
+-|-
+`daylight` | The amount of time between sunrise and sunset.
+`civil_daylight` | The amount of time between dawn and dusk.
+`nautical_daylight` | The amount of time between nautical dawn and nautical dusk.
+`astronomical_daylight` | The amount of time between astronomical dawn and astronomical dusk.
+`night` | The amount of time between sunset and sunrise of the next day.
+`civil_night` | The amount of time between dusk and dawn of the next day.
+`nautical_night` | The amount of time between nautical dusk and nautical dawn of the next day.
+`astronomical_night` | The amount of time between astronomical dusk and astronomical dawn of the next day.

 ## Example Full Configuration